Brazilian Landmarks - 30 Famous Landmarks in Brazil

 Visitors will be able to enjoy the stunning emerald waters and sandy beaches.
 Popular activities include snorkeling and surfing at Lopes Mendes Beach.

-Having enjoyed the beaches, you can explore quaint shops selling unique souvenirs and dine at restaurants serving delicious dishes in a relaxed atmosphere.
-There’s even a Cachaça shop selling a range of varieties and flavors of the iconic Brazilian rum.
+Having enjoyed the beaches, you can explore quaint shops selling unique souvenirs and dine at restaurants serving delicious dishes in a relaxed atmosphere - don't forget to try the local Cachaça rum.